atzn/imagemagickcompareutil/README.md

 Results
 =======

+Currently the results support three formats: XML, CSV and HTML.

 The results are saved in the screenshot folder to a file called results.csv by default.
-If you want to output to HTML report, change the report type to be HTML and the corresponding output file to be results.html
+If you want to output to HTML report, change the report type to be HTML and the corresponding output file to be results.html.
+The same can be done with XML report.

 Diff results (Difference) are stored in the diff folder specified.